Spies and Hackers

 An ex-hacker myself.
 Over time the term hacker changes due to the public and the media.
 Why?
 The answer to this can be very complicated and hard to understand.
 But one thing is for sure the gov. and media always has an answer for everything which they do.
 I think that they have changed the worlds opinion about hackers.
 I will see you all soon, as hack-the-world is coming “SOON”!HARD TO UNDERSTAND it will come to you all soon,

-23. Gravatar Luke Maciak UNITED STATES Says:
+23. Luke Maciak UNITED STATES Mozilla Firefox Ubuntu Linux says:

 Nah.
 I doubt that the government had anything to do with bastardization of a jargon term that initially had positive connotation along the lines of “someone incredibly good with computers” into “someone who breaks into your computer”.